Important dates for applying to the MPAS Entering Class of 2017

 - Prerequisite Course Completion Deadline: December 31, 2016

 Applicants must submit the Central Application Service for Physician Assistants (CASPA), non-refundable Application Processing Fee, and official GRE Score Report to be eligible for admission.
 No incomplete applications will be considered and no application materials will be accepted after the published deadlines.
 Due to the limited number of seats and our policy of offering admission on a rolling basis, applicants are strongly encouraged to complete the application process early in our cycle.
-The program will begin making invitations to interview in the later summer.
+The program will begin making invitations to interview in the late summer.
 To be considered for our first interview day of the cycle, an applicant should have his/her application and all supporting materials submitted no later than the end of July.
 An applicant’s CASPA must be verified and all application materials must be received before the file will be read by the Admissions Committee.
 No status updates will be available until after an applicant has a verified CASPA.

 Admissions Eligibility Requirements

 Applicants must earn a bachelor’s degree from a regionally accredited college or university in the United States prior to matriculation into the MPAS program.
 You may have a degree in progress at the time of application, but you must have a plan in place to have your degree conferred prior to the beginning of our courses in July.

 Applicants must achieve a minimum overall GPA of 2.85 as calculated by CASPA.
 Beginning in the 2016-2017 application cycle, the minimum overall GPA as calculated by CASPA will be 3.0.

 Applicants must complete all of the prerequisite course requirements by the published deadline.